edercirino/edercirino/README.md

 # Hi, I'm Éder 👋

-I'm an programming enthusiastic mechanic from Brazil.
+I'm an programming enthusiastic from Brazil.

 Programming is currently a hobby and a way to build practical solutions for my own work.
 I'm studying web development while developing a workshop management system from the ground up.